Free ticketed event

 Systems thinking is a critical differentiator for engineering leaders.
 It is not owned by anyone or any discipline.
-Its power lies in its applicability to any problem; in particular, to the most complicated multiobjective, multi-stakeholder large scale problems facing society.
-In indus ... (continued)
+Its power lies in its applicability to any problem; in particular, the most complicated multi-objective, multi-stakeholder large-scale problems facing society.
+In industry, t ... (continued)

 Prof. Reid Bailey

 With a BS from Duke University and an MS and PhD from Georgia Tech (all in mechanical engineering), Reid has focused his professional work on scholarly pursuit of helping students learn about designing in the real world.
 With a strong systems thread throughout his education, work, and teaching, Reid joined the Systems and Information Engineering Department at UVA in 2006.
 Reid teaches design in many places throughout the curriculum and performs engineering education research on measuring design knowledge and the behavior of interdisci ... (continued)

 Executive Director of the Accelerated Masters Program and Lecturer

 Michael Smith earned his B.S. and M.S. in Industrial Engineering at the University of Tennessee-Knoxville and his Ph.D. in Industrial Engineering at the University of Missouri-Columbia.
 His experience involves teaching, research, and application of a broad spectrum of management science and operations management techniques with emphasis on systems analysis, design, and evaluation problems in public and private sector settings.
 He served on the Industrial Engineering facul ... (continued)

 Professor in Systems and Information Engineering